The Extraterrestrial Vote

 Liberals Have Won a Lot.
 Here's One Reason Why.

 You could make a good case that the last ten years have been relatively good for liberals.
 Democrats won two out of three presidential elections and controlled Congress for four years, two of them overlapping with the Obama presidency.
-It was a too-brief window, but during that time they managed to accomplish an awful lot—passing major of the financial sector, ending the war in Iraq, launching a major regulatory effort to tame climate change, formally allowing gays into the military, and finally passing something that looks like universal health care.

 In August 2008, a week before Barack Obama went to Denver to collect his nomination, Steven Chu stepped onto a stage in the University of Nevada, Las Vegas’s Cox Pavilion.
 The 60-year-old physicist was a towering presence in his field, a Nobel Prize winner and the director of Lawrence Berkeley National Laboratory in California.
 But he was largely unknown to the Washington-centric crowd of several hundred, in town for a clean energy conference co-hosted by Senate Majority Leader Harry Reid and the Center for American Progress (CAP) Action Fund.

 Daily Deadline: Beyond 2012

 video platformvideo managementvideo solutionsvideo player [with contributions from Matt O'Brien and Darius Tahir] News from H Street: The Center for American Progress, which happens to be next door to the New Republic, has a new president.
 It’s Neera Tanden, whom readers will recognize from her contributions at TNR.COM.